 In July 2018, the FASB issued ASU No. 2018-09, Codification Improvements ("ASU 2018-09").
 This standard does not prescribe any new accounting guidance, but instead makes minor improvements and clarifications of several different FASB Accounting Standards Codification areas based on comments and suggestions made by various stakeholders.
 Certain updates are applicable immediately while others provide for a transition period to adopt as part of the next fiscal year beginning after December 15, 2018.
-The Company is currently assessing the impact the adoption of ASU 2018-09 will have on the Company's condensed consolidated financial statements.
+For the updates effective immediately, their adoption did not have a material impact on the Company's condensed consolidated financial statements.
+The Company is currently assessing the impact of the portions of ASU 2018-09 that are effective after December 15, 2018 on the Company's condensed consolidated financial statements.